 Strider Bike Upgrades – Wild Child Bikes

-Offering tons of high-quality upgrades and color options for grips, handlebars, saddles, stems, seat posts, and wheels, they also have five different types of air tires to choose from.
-They basically have everything you need (and didn’t know you needed!) for your Strider bike extreme makeover!
-Balance Bike Graphics offers customized stickers to complete the look.
+Wild Child Bikes offers tons of high-quality upgrades and color options for grips, handlebars, saddles, stems, seat posts, and wheels, they also have five different types of air tires to choose from.
+For and additional pop of color, Balance Bike Graphics also offers customized stickers to complete the look.